siffiejoe/prg-lr4win/README.md

    C modules in `...\3rdparty\lib\5.2`.
 *  `lua53` should also find Lua modules in `...\3rdparty\lua\5.3` and C modules in `...\3rdparty\lib\5.3`.
+*  This package includes the yypkg package manager from the [Win-Builds project][1] to allow you to install extra libraries.
+   You may either run `yypkg-1.5.0.exe` from the command line or start the package manager from the start menu link.
+LuaRocks should pick up installed header files and libraries automatically.
 *  If you have enabled the experimental NuGet support during installation, the `nuget` command should install and postprocess packages from the NuGet gallery, so that LuaRocks can find include